tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} The [overview](docapis_doc_overview.html) provides a high-level overview of the main uses cases or business objectives of the product. {{cb-end}}

+{{cb}} Details about how to get access, permissions, and authorization to use the API are provided.
+If there are different roles and permission levels that correspond to varying capabilities, these are noted and the capabilities/roles carry through to the individual API reference.
+For example, if only admin roles can use a certain API, it's noted in the API reference and in any places that use the API. {{cb-end}}

 {{cb}} If the product has a code repository, the repo contains a Readme file that provides information similar to the overview, including information on how to contribute if applicable. {{cb-end}}

 {{cb}} Each task has a "Prerequisites" section that explains knowledge requirements, tool requirements, essential concepts, etc., necessary for completing the task. {{cb-end}}